heptarch/heptarch.github.io/drafts/demon.md

 sentiment, Chandos.
 There is no money.
 You must close the tubes."
 He turns and folds his hands in supplication.
 "Treasury, the GPO, have washed their hands of us.
 Our creditors have been disbursed.
 And your usually reliable stream of patents has, it seems, dried up."
 His eyes are kind.
-"Inspiration is more fickle even than luck.
+"Inspiration is fickler than luck.
 But perhaps—if only to satisfy my curiosity—you might explain what has occupied you these last six months.
 An interim report, if you will."